Want the best yeast infection treatment for your dog?

 Yeast feeds on sugar, and a diet high in sugar will make a yeast problem worse.
 That includes carbohydrates as carbohydrates break down into sugar once in the system.

 Dogs on a dry kibble diet are particularly vulnerable as most kibble is full of carbohydrates.
 Grain-free diets are not carbohydrate-free, grains as typically replaced with carbohydrate-rich potatoes.
 The best way to avoid sugar and carbs is to feed raw or homemade food.

 It's not just dog food that is high in carbohydrates; many store-bought dog treats are loaded with sugar, starches and unnecessary fillers.
-Pure Dog Treats is a great website that tells you the best treats, which ones to avoid and, if you're so inclined, how to make them yourself!

 If you’re unsure how, or even if, you want to get started with raw feeding then there are plenty of resources to help you get started.